10maurycy10/10maurycy10.github.io/content/tutorials/fun_with_fm_transmiters/index.md

 # Maximizing range

-Despite having an output of just a few milliwatts, these circuits can achieve an impressive range (>100m) if used on an empty channel with a good receiver.
+Despite having an output of just a few milliwatts, these circuits can achieve an impressive range (>100m) if used on an empty channel with a good receiver, and with good antenna placement.
 [You can use radio-locator](https://radio-locator.com/cgi-bin/vacant) to find the best channel.

+In my tests on flat ground with obsticles (suburban housing), 50m is common.

 Another big factor of range is antenna placement and transmitter location.
 VHF propagation mostly line-of-site, so minimizing obstacles between the transmitter and receiver is important.